 - Governing / applicable law and jurisdiction

-If you’re drafting a terms and conditions document from scratch and not using any online services to help you, you’re going to need to consult a lawyer.
-That’s because it’s essential that you draft a document that has as much of a legal basis as possible.
+You’ll need to consult a lawyer if you’re drafting a terms and conditions document from scratch and not using online services to help you.
+You must draft a document with as much of a legal basis as possible.
 Otherwise, you’ll likely end up with terms and conditions that might not be enforceable.

-Where and How to Get Your Own Terms and Conditions Agreement?
+Where and How can you get your own Terms and Conditions Agreement?

-The terms and conditions agreement is not a standard document and varies from site to site.
-That being said, the core contents of the agreement for most websites can be very similar.
+The terms and conditions agreement must be revised and vary from site to site.
+That being said, the core contents of the agreement for most websites are similar.

-For this reason, it may not be a bad idea to look at the agreements on other websites to get an idea of how your Agreement should appear.
+It may not be a bad idea to look at the agreements on other websites to understand how your Agreement should appear.
 Alternatively, you could also copy/paste from freely available legal templates.
 Then, you can always tweak the contents to suit the specific needs of your website.

-You can also use an online tool to generate the agreement.
-However, if you’re a serious business, it’s always advisable to take professional help from legal personnel.
+You can also generate the agreement using an online tool.
+However, if you’re a serious business, it’s always advisable to get professional help from legal personnel.

 If you’re a WordPress user, there’s another way to add legal pages to your website.
-You can have the pages up and running in no time at all by simply installing a plugin and using it to generate terms and conditions agreements for you.
+You can have the pages up and running quickly by simply installing a plugin and using it to generate terms and conditions agreements.

 How to Add a Terms and Conditions Agreement to Your WordPress Site